 Cybersecurity continues to be a source of concern for organisations large and small.
 With a recent study showing over half of organisations are underprepared should a cyberattack happen.

 In IT, a denial-of-service attack (DoS attack) is a cyber-attack where an attacker seeks to make a computer or network unavailable by indefinitely or temporarily disrupting services connected to the internet.

-There are five major types of DoS attacks.
+Cybersecurity: These are the five major types of DoS attacks.

 A Teardrop attack is a kind of Denial of Service (DoS) attack which works by steadily sending messages of incomplete data, known as ‘packets’ to the targeted machine.
 Unable to make sense of the fragments, the targeted machine continues to accumulate the incomplete information until it becomes overwhelmed and crashes.

 A TCP SYN is where the hacker manipulates the use of the buffer space during a Transmission Control Protocol (TCP).
 Here, the hacker’s device inundates the targeted system with connection requests.
 When the targeted system responds, but the hacker’s system does not reply, then this causes the targeted system to timeout and crash.

 Despite the name, this is still a destructive attack.
 The Low-rate DoS (LDoS) attack can be challenging to detect and block.
 Essentially, small data packets are sent to attempt to stop web service and damage systems.

 In a peer to peer DOS attack, an attacker attempts to take advantage of bugs within peer-to-peer servers leading to servers being overwhelmed with malevolent data packets.